Commercial content | 18+ | T&C's Apply

 Tony Brown leads the West Bromwich Albion all-time appearance maker list.
 Brown made 720 appearances for the club between 1963 and 1981.

 Brown is also West Brom’s leading all time top goalscorer, with 279 goals to his name.

 The highest attendance at the Hawthorns is 60, 945, who watched West Brom host Wolves in the Black Country derby in 1950.

 The highest attendance that any West Brom team has played in front of came in the 1954 FA Cup Final, when West Brom faced Preston at Wembley.

 West Bromwich Albion’s biggest win came in 1892, when the club beat Darwen 12-0 in the First Division.

 The club’s record Premier League win is by four goals, and this occurred on four different occassions - 4-0 against Everton in 2005; 4-0 against Sunderland in 2012; 4-0 against Burnley in 2014; and 5-1 against Wolves in 2012.

-West Brom’s record signing is Salomon Rondon, who the club bought for £12 million from Zenit St Petersburg in 2015.
+West Brom’s record signing is Oliver Burke, who the club bought for £15 million from RB Leipzig in 2017.

-The highest transfer fee West Brom have ever received is £10 million, a fee Aston Villa paid for Curtis Davies in 2008.
+The highest transfer fee West Brom have ever received is £15 million, a fee Stoke City paid for Saido Berahino in 2017.

 The most international caps a player has won whilst playing club football for West Brom is the 38 caps Chris Brunt has been awarded for Northern Ireland.